UX Case Study: Modular Content System

 Use our existing content as much as possible

-I was tasked by my product manager to design a content schema that could meet these requirements.
-One of the first tasks was to analyze our existing content to inform our plan and the results were promising.
-Due to content guidelines that I had implemented the previous year, most of the content was already following a common sense patterns.
+One of my first tasks was to analyze our existing content to inform our plan and the results were promising.
+Due to content guidelines that I had implemented the previous year, much of the content was already following common sense patterns.

 If you look closely our examples above, you might notice that although the instructions look very different from each other, they mostly agreed on what goals to accomplish.
 In the case of access reviews for example, all frameworks required that you: